software-mansion/protostar/website/docs/cli-reference.md

 Only re-run failed and broken test cases.
 #### `--no-progress-bar`
 Disable progress bar.
+#### `--profiling`
+Run profiling for a test contract.
+Works only for a single test case.Protostar generates a file that can be opened with https://github.com/google/pprof
 #### `--report-slowest-tests INT`
 Print slowest tests at the end.
 #### `--safe-collecting`